tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 In this activity, students will learn how asymmetric cryptography works.

+Open the session slides, move to the "Asymmetric Cryptography" section, and highlight the following:

-Explain to students that we need a way of sharing secret data without having to share a password beforehand.
+* We need a way of sharing secret data without having to share a password beforehand.

 * Asymmetric cryptography doesn't just use one key like symmetric, but now it splits up the key into a "keypair" -- a public key and a private key.